SeeWhatsOn/fantasy-pl-mcp/DEPLOYMENT.md

 ## Claude Desktop Integration

-To use the deployed MCP server with Claude Desktop, add this configuration to your `claude_desktop_config.json`:
+To use the deployed remote MCP server with Claude Desktop, add this configuration to your `claude_desktop_config.json`:

+### Option 1: Using MCP Proxy (Recommended)

 ```json
 {